spacetelescope/jwst/docs/jwst/outlier_detection/index.rst

     input dataset

-  - perform a statistical comparison (pixel-by-pixel) between the median,blotted data with the original input data to look for pixels with values greater that some sigma based on the noise model
+  - perform a statistical comparison (pixel-by-pixel) between the median,blotted data with the original input data to look for pixels with values that are
+    different from the mean value by more than some specified sigma based on the noise model

     - the noise model used relies on the error array computed by previous calibration steps based on the readnoise and calibration errors